seaweediman/tp/docs/team/angnobel.md

 * **New Feature: Filtered label on GUI**
     * Added a label about each list to indicate what the list represents.
 The label updates to indicate that the list is filtered if a `find_x` command is run.

 * **Various Bugfixes**
   * Fixed small bugs, the non-exhaustive list below
       * Clear command returns Address book has been cleared
       * Position status not accepting case-insensetive inputs
       * Additional | showing up for interview candidates

 ### Contributions to the UG
-* Added inital documentation of storage (for candidates)
+* Added initial documentation of storage (for candidates)
 * Added purpose of UG and *How to use this user guide section*
 * Added *Table of Inputs* for position and interviews
 * Added details and examples for `find_c`, `find_p` and `find_i` commands